When is a Field a Jacobi-Field? A Characterization of States on Tensor Algebras

 Abstract

-In order to analyse the positivity condition for states on the tensoralgebra E_ over certain (function-)spaces E more efficiently a representation of the components of the states in terms of a set of "independent parameters" is suggested.
+In order to analyse the positivity condition for states on the tensoralgebra over certain (function-)spaces more efficiently a representation of the components of the states in terms of a set of “independent parameters” is suggested.
 For this purpose the concept of a Jacobifield is introduced.
-In the case of a finite dimensional space E every state on E_ is "parametrized" this way.
-If however the basic space E is infinite dimensional additional domain problems arise related to algebras of unbounded operators which are involved naturally.
-It is analysed to which extent this "parametrization in terms of Jacobi-fields" also works in the general case, and it is shown that for "many" basic spaces E which occur in applications "most" of the states admit indeed such a "parametrization".
-This then also means a corresponding decomposition for the associated algebra of unbounded operators into "independent components".
+In the case of a finite dimensional space every state on is “parametrized” this way.
+If however the basic space is infinite dimensional additional domain problems arise related to algebras of unbounded operators which are involved naturally.
+It is analysed to which extent this “parametrization in terms of Jacobi-fields” also works in the general case, and it is shown that for “many” basic spaces which occur in applications “most” of the states admit indeed such a “parametrization”.
+This then also means a corresponding decomposition for the associated algebra of unbounded operators into “independent components”.
 Several applications are indicated.

 Cite this article